 Are you caught in the "Polar Vortex"?
 Is it rainy and cold, snowy and cold, just plain cold?
 Then this recipe for Roasted Vegetable Beef Stew is perfect!

 I love my beef stew.
 My father used to make his own version(s) of it while I was growing up, taking everything he could find in the refrigerator and throwing it into a pot with some browned meat, water or broth, ketchup or tomato sauce, whatever he felt like that particular day.
 It was generally good, certainly edible, but never the same.
-And sometimes, it was only edible.

 This recipe for Roasted Vegetable Beef Stew came about because I was late making dinner.
 I had all the ingredients as I was planning on making stew, but time got away from me while running errands and I didn't have time to slow-cook my stew meat into lovely tenderness in the oven as I generally do.
-Beef Stew for me is about browning meat with onions and garlic, adding some herbs and spices, red wine, beef broth, then putting in a 325º oven for at least an hour before adding my vegetables; in batches, to cook to being perfectly tender.
+Beef Stew for me is about browning meat with onions and garlic, adding some herbs and spices, red wine, beef broth, then putting it in a 325º oven for at least an hour before adding my vegetables; in batches, to cook to be perfectly tender.
 Now, I did not have the 2 hours or more needed to make my stew, I had less than 1 hour.
 So, what to do?

-Roasting the vegetables makes ALL the difference
+Roasting the vegetables makes ALL the difference.

 When making stew I don't cook all my ingredients at the same time.
 The meat needs more time than the veggies, the carrots and parsnips need more time than the potatoes (when cooking in liquids but not when roasting); and heaven forbid you should put your tender green beans in at the start, they will be mush.
 So trying to figure out the timing of getting the meat tender and getting the vegetables into a pressure cooker in batches presented my first problem.
 You can't just take the top off the pressure cooker willy nilly anytime you want, you have to release the pressure each time; then you have to bring it back to pressure before you start timing your cooking.
 So clearly, vegetables and meat cooking together in the pressure cooker was NOT going to work.